devtico/geochemistry-insights/README.md

 ### Collaborators are welcome

 #### Lavras do Sul.xlsx
-Contains the data
+Contains the data.

 #### Jupyter notebooks
-Operate on data
+Operate on data.

 #### perso.py
 A module that is imported into Jupyters notebooks.
 Produces a statistical summary suitable for geological data.

-#### resultado.docx/.pdf
-Short description of the results